Tools for Reducing Alcohol Use - Alcoholic Liver Disease

 Patients can record their alcohol use over a 4-week period on this wallet card as a way to monitor their drinking behavior.The opposite side of the card lists 5 important questions for patients who are ready to make a "change plan" to reduce the amount they drink.

-This tri-fold patient educational brochure highlights the dangers of heavy alcohol use on liver disease, illustrating the risks for developing cirrhosis or failing antiviral therapy.
+A patient handout detailing the dangers of heavy alcohol use for individuals with hepatitis C and illustrating the risks for developing cirrhosis.

 The purpose of this card is to help providers discuss alcohol use with Veterans with hepatitis C. The double-sided card contains tips and reminders: the OARS side discusses motivational interviewing; the FLO side discusses brief interventions.
-This card, with its brief scripts, may be used in conjunction with the HCRC Teaching Guide.
+This card, with its brief scripts, may be used in conjunction with the Teaching Guide: Reducing Alcohol Use with Brief Intervention.
 (Use this card instead of the Motivational Counseling card that was previously available.)

 |Videos and Interactive Resources|